-A5 Hard to Place Threshold
+A5 Identifying Young People as Hard to Place

-- 5.1 All children considered eligible for admission under this protocol are deemed vulnerable and are therefore entitled to receive additional support in securing a suitable school place if normal in year admission procedures are unsuccessful. - 5.2 The Admissions Code of 2021 defines 'hard to place' children who should, as a minimum, be considered under a Fair Access Protocol as: - a) children either subject to a Child in Need Plan or a Child Protection Plan or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Protocol; - b) children living in a refuge or in other Relevant Accommodation at the point of being referred to the Protocol; - c) children from the criminal justice system; - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education; - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements; - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of the Code; - k) children for whom a place has not been sought due to exceptional circumstances; - I) children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
-This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and - m) previously looked after children for whom the local authority has been unable to promptly secure a school place. - 5.3 Following consultation with schools during the summer term of 2019, a local system for defining Hard to Place has been developed.
-This takes the above definitions as a minimum and adds criteria requested by schools.
-A 'threshold' which determines whether a child is 'Hard to Place' is determined by considering the factors in the following tables:
+- 5.1 All children considered eligible for admission under this protocol are deemed vulnerable and are therefore entitled to receive additional support in securing a suitable school place if normal in year admission procedures are unsuccessful. - 5.2 The Admissions code 2021 states that Fair Access Protocols may be used to place the following groups of vulnerable and/or hard to place children, where they are having difficulty in securing a school place in-year, and it can be demonstrated that reasonable measures have been taken to secure a place through the usual in-year admission procedures. - a) children either subject to a Child in Need Plan or a Child Protection Plan or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Protocol: - b) children living in a refuge or in other Relevant Accommodation at the point of being referred to the Protocol; - c) children from the criminal justice system; - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education; - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions: - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements: - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of the Admissions Code; - k) children for whom a place has not been sought due to exceptional circumstances: - I) children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
+This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and - m) previously looked after children for whom the local authority has been unable to promptly secure a school place. - 5.3 Following consultation with schools during 2021, a local system for defining Hard to Place has been developed.
+This takes the above definitions (highlighted in blue) as a minimum and adds criteria requested by schools.
+A young person will be deemed as Hard to Place, and points allocated to the school, using the criteria in the following table: